pyeventsourcing/eventsourcing/docs/topics/domain.rst

 that starts with a snapshot and continues with the subsequent domain event objects can be treated in the same way as a list of all the domain event objects of an aggregate.
-This similarity is needed by the application :ref:`repository <Repository>`, since some specialist event stores (e.g. AxonDB) return a snapshot as the first domain event.
+This similarity is needed by the application :ref:`repository <Repository>`, since some specialist event stores (e.g. Axon Server) return a snapshot as the first domain event.

 .. _Notes: